mishkajain/Predictive-Health-Outcome-Analysis-/README.md

 Specifically, the study will address the question:
 #### How do smoking status, alcohol consumption, physical activity, and hours of sleep affect the general health status of adults in the United States?

-### Team Responsibilities:
-To ensure a well-rounded and cohesive project, each team member will take the lead on specific tasks.
-However, all members will assist in each area to ensure everything is on track and aligns with our project goals
-Data acquisition and cleaning, preliminary descriptive statistics - David Exploratory data analysis and visualization - Yinghao Statistical modeling and interpretation - Mishka Report writing - Mishka, David, Yinghao (Each member will draft different sections of the report.
-All members will contribute to editing and finalizing the report to ensure coherence and quality.)